CarpeDiem1012/CarpeDiem1012/README.md

 ### 你好 | Hi there | Guten Tag | こんにちは 👋

 This is Liangchen SUI (隋 良宸).
 I explore, record, create things that amuse myself here.
-My GitHub ID **CarpeDiem** is a Latin quoted by one of my favorite movies _[Dead Poets Society](https://en.wikipedia.org/wiki/Dead_Poets_Society)_.
-For more discussions on movies, musicals, books and readings, please leave your messages in the Issues. 😁
+My GitHub ID **CarpeDiem** is a Latin quoted by one of my favorite movies _[Dead Poets Society](https://en.wikipedia.org/wiki/Dead_Poets_Society)_. 😁

 Things about me: